 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-Induction for all Early Years children usually takes place in at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
-The Academy also offers optional Home Visits where the Early Years team will visit parents and their children in the home environment, this has unfortunately been postponed due to COVID 19.
+Induction for all Early Years children usually takes place at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
+The Academy normally offers optional Home Visits where the Early Years team will visit parents and their children in the home environment, this has unfortunately been postponed due to COVID 19.
 Staff now carry out these induction meetings via telephone.

-If a child has a current CAF (Common Assessment Framework), we ensure that all professionals are involved in supporting the transition process.
+If a child has a current Early Help assessment, we ensure that all professionals are involved in supporting the transition process.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-The Academy budget received from the Local Authority, includes money for supporting children with SEN. The Senior Leadership Team, in conjunction with the Academy Business Manager, decide on the allocation of the total budget for Special Educational Needs in consultation with the school governors.
+The Academy budget received from the Local Authority, includes money for supporting children with SEND.
+The Senior Leadership Team, in conjunction with the Academy Business Manager, decide on the allocation of the total budget for Special Educational Needs in consultation with the Academy governors.

-The Senior Leadership Team discuss all available information about SEN in the school, and decide what resources/training and support is needed.
-SEN funding is usually allocated to employ staff and outside specialists and to buy resources and equipment.
+The Senior Leadership Team discuss all available information about SEND in the Academy, and decide what resources/training and support is needed.
+SEND funding is usually allocated to employ staff and outside specialists and to buy resources and equipment.

-Where a child has significant needs that the Academy feels it cannot meet, or no longer meet, the it will apply for a statutory assessment of the child, which may lead to further support being provided by the LA through an Educational Health and Care Plan (EHCP).
+Where a child has significant needs that the Academy feels it cannot meet, or no longer meet, the Academy will apply for a statutory assessment of the child.
+This may lead to further support being provided by the LA through an Educational Health and Care Plan (EHCP).
 Parents can also request that the LA carry out a statutory assessment of their child’s needs.